 Paralegals work in all facets of the legal system—in large and small law firms, in courtrooms, in government and in corporate legal departments.
 Attorneys recognize the valuable contribution paralegals make in increasing the effectiveness and productivity of the legal system.
 Accordingly, paralegals perform legal research, conduct interviews, draft documents and complete many tasks critical to the efficient operation of law offices.
 It should be noted that paralegals cannot give legal advice or represent a client in a court of law nor engage in other forms of unauthorized practice of law.

-The Institute for Legal Studies at Sullivan University began in 1979 and offers programs of study that lead students to challenging and rewarding careers as paralegals.
+The College of Legal Studies at Sullivan University began in 1979 and offers programs of study that lead students to challenging and rewarding careers as paralegals.
 Most paralegal courses are taught by attorneys who not only understand the complexities of the law, but also can instruct students on the practical skills needed to be paralegals.

 All Paralegal Studies programs are approved by The American Bar Association.